Why Should Fintech Brands Invest in Influencer Marketing?

 4. Angel Broking

-Angel broking aimed at creating an awareness of their share market app by unravelling features and offers in a video format across YouTube through leading influencers in the finance industry.
+Angel broking aimed at creating an awareness of their share market app by unraveling features and offers in a video format across YouTube through leading stock market influencers in the finance industry.
 They aimed at educating their audiences on the ease of creating Demat accounts and the steps involved.

 Monzo opted for an influencer marketing approach to gain new customers.
-They also want to be known for delivering outstanding customer service and successfully secure crowdfunding.
+They also want to be known for delivering outstanding customer service and successfully securing crowdfunding.

-Kalrna adopted influencer marketing in style with one of the pioneers of Hip Hop.
-Snoop Dogg can be resonated with a lot of things, and finance is not typically one of them.
+Klarna adopted influencer marketing in style with one of the pioneers of Hip Hop.
+Snoop Dogg can resonate with a lot of things, and finance is not typically one of them.
 Klarna rebranded with a marketing campaign focused on design.
-Their campaign Smoooth featured lots of random items, and the video ad climbed the charts reaching over 15 million views.
+Their campaign ‘Smoooth’ featured lots of random items, and the video ad climbed the charts reaching over 15 million views.

 Influencer marketing is not a new channel of marketing.
 In fact, influencer marketing is a very important marketing strategy, especially if you are trying to gain market share with Gen Z and millennials.
 Many community banks, credit unions, and financial services businesses like to say that they are friendly and approachable.
 Influencer marketing gives your fintech brand an opportunity to prove this by conveying messages in distinctive and memorable ways.

-Confluencr has pioneered influencer marketing solutions that have now become a staple part of the BFSI marketing mix.
+Confluencr, being a global influencer marketing agency has pioneered influencer marketing solutions that have now become a staple part of the BFSI marketing mix.
 In India, we work with 4 out of the top 5 discount brokers, leading insurance firms, global consumer banks, cryptocurrency platforms and many other financial investment brands.
 With the restraints that apply to finance brands, it’s rather tough to create marketing campaigns that can truly promote the offerings.
-We have aptly leveraged influencers for an industry that much needed to find newer avenues, to shed off it’s primary image as boring or dull, and therefore now attracting a younger audience as well.
+We have aptly leveraged influencers for an industry that needed to find newer avenues, to shed off its primary image as boring or dull, and therefore now attracting a younger audience as well.
 Like we did for TradeSmart, one of India’s fastest growing online discount broking firms.
-To similarly implement influencer marketing for your brand, reach out to us at email@example.com
+To similarly implement influencer marketing for your brand, reach out to us at [email protected].